appacademy/job-search-guide/weeks/02/D3/day_three_overview.md

 ## Today's Learning Goals:

-- What is _tail call recursion_?
-Why is it helpful, if at all?
-- Discuss advantages/disadvantages of recursion
-- How is memory allocated during recursive function calls?
-- What does the `new` keyword do in Javascript?
-- What type of function is invoked with the `new` keyword?
-What does this function return?
-- What is the role of the store in Redux?
-- What does the `subscribe` method do in Redux?
 - What is the difference between Memoization and Tabulation?
 - Why is memoization helpful?
 - What is the difference between HTTP and HTTPS